 Figure 3.
-Surgical excision and reconstruction with implants of both breast.
+Surgical excision and reconstruction with implants of both breast follow-up and fat injections are planned for the minimal retractions on breast skin.

 Discussion

 Synthetic injectable fillers have a wide usage for surgical skin rejuvenations (1).
 There are also more long-term fillers which are known to carry a higher complication risk when compared with short-term fillers (1-2).
 Long-term fillers cause these effects due to the body's host versus foreign-body response against the micro particles found within the filler materials.
 This host response increases the lifespan of the filler material and minimizes the migration risk (2-3).